Read about the efforts of The Nature Conservancy to protect the beautiful and endangered Black Snub-Nosed Monkey (also known as Yunnan Golden monkey).

 - The Black Snub-Nosed Monkey lives in very large super-groups that are made up of several families.
 Each of them has a single dominant male with many females.

-- The Black Snub-Nosed Monkey (Rhinopithecus bieti – 黑金丝猴), native of Yunnan, is not the same as the Golden Snub-Nosed Monkey (Rhinopithecus roxellana – 川金丝猴) that is native of Sichuan.
-The Black Snub-Nosed Monkeys left in the wild are about 3000 while the Golden Snub-Nosed Monkeys range from 8,000 to 15,000.
+- The Black Snub-Nosed Monkey (Rhinopithecus Bieti – 黑金丝猴, also called 滇金丝猴), native of Yunnan, is not the same as the Golden Snub-Nosed Monkey (Rhinopithecus Roxellana – 川金丝猴) that is native of Sichuan.
+The Black Snub-Nosed Monkeys left in the wild are about 3000, while the Golden Snub-Nosed Monkeys range from 8,000 to 15,000.
 The Tonkin Snub-Nosed Monkey is yet another species that lives in northern Vietnam.

-- Due to their particular nose, when it rains they sneeze quite often.
+- Due to their particular nose, they sneeze quite often when it rains.

 - They give birth about once every two or three years.